-- Demonstrate a detailed understanding of the direct issues related to the economic conditions in America and other countries. - Transfer to an Arizona public university or apply skills to direct employment in the field of economics. - Explain the process of maintaining proper accounting records for a business, with an emphasis on economicsrelated issues, and demonstrate the skills required to maintain such records. - Demonstrate the ability to interpret and communicate a business' financial information as it relates to economics.
+- Demonstrate a detailed understanding of the direct issues related to the economic conditions in America and other countries. - Transfer to an Arizona public university or apply skills to direct employment in the field of economics. - Explain the process of maintaining proper accounting records for a business, with an emphasis on economics-